 U.S. regulations may exacerbate the severity of fires on cargo planes operated by carriers including FedEx Corp.
-(FDX) and United Parcel Service Inc. (UPS) and should be changed after two fatal blazes, accident investigators recommended today.
+(FDX:US) and United Parcel Service Inc. (UPS:US) and should be changed after two fatal blazes, accident investigators recommended today.

 The National Transportation Safety Board, which investigates accidents and has no regulatory authority, called for mandatory fire-suppression systems in cargo planes, fire- resistant cargo containers and improved fire detection.

 Current U.S. regulations allow airlines to use flammable cargo compartments that boost fires rather than suppress them, the safety board said in a recommendation letter to the Federal Aviation Administration.